2001 anthrax attacks: Dispute over silicon content

 Richard O. Spertzel, a microbiologist who led the United Nations' biological weapons inspections of Iraq, wrote that the anthrax used could not have come from the lab where Ivins worked.
 Spertzel said he remained skeptical of the Bureau's argument despite the new evidence presented on August 18, 2008, in an unusual FBI briefing for reporters.
 He questioned the FBI's claim that the powder was less than military grade, in part because of the presence of high levels of silica.
 The FBI had been unable to reproduce the attack spores with the high levels of silica.
 The FBI attributed the presence of high silica levels to "natural variability".
 This conclusion of the FBI contradicted its statements at an earlier point in the investigation, when the FBI had stated, based on the silicon content, that the anthrax was "weaponized", a step that made the powder more airy and required special scientific know-how.

 "If there is that much silicon, it had to have been added," stated Jeffrey Adamovicz, who supervised Ivins' work at Fort Detrick.
-Adamovicz explained that the silicon in the anthrax attack could have been added via a large fermentor, which Battelle and some other facilities use but "we did not use a fermentor to grow anthrax at USAMRIID ... [and] We did not have the capability to add silicon compounds to anthrax spores."
+Adamovicz explained that the silicon in the anthrax attack could have been added via a large fermentor, which Battelle and some other facilities use but "we did not use a fermentor to grow anthrax at USAMRIID ... [and] We did not have the capability to add silicon compounds to anthrax spores".
 Ivins had neither the skills nor the means to attach silicon to anthrax spores.
 Spertzel explained that the Fort Detrick facility did not handle anthrax in powdered form.
-"I don't think there's anyone there who would have the foggiest idea how to do it."
+"I don't think there's anyone there who would have the foggiest idea how to do it".

 Investigation

 Authorities traveled to six continents, interviewed over 9,000 people, conducted 67 searches and issued over 6,000 subpoenas.
 "Hundreds of FBI personnel worked the case at the outset, struggling to discern whether the Sept.
-11 al-Qaeda attacks and the anthrax murders were connected before eventually concluding that they were not."
-In September 2006, there were still 17 FBI agents and 10 postal inspectors assigned to the case, including FBI Special Agent C. Frank Figliuzzi who was the on-scene commander of the evidence recovery efforts.
+11 al-Qaeda attacks and the anthrax murders were connected before eventually concluding that they were not".